enarx/outreachy/aryankaushik/FunctionsInC_Wasm/README.md

 # Setting Up C and Wasm

-## For Setting Up The Enviornment
+## For Setting Up The Enviornment In Linux

 For Running a Wasm

 ### Install C

-Visit [C Installation](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170) and follow the instructions.
+Visit [C Installation](https://help.ubuntu.com/community/InstallingCompilers) and follow the instructions.

 ### Install Wasmer
 ##### Wasmer is an open-source runtime for executing WebAssembly on the Server.